 Smoking is just plain bad for you and it’s bad for your breasts, too.
 It increases the risk for breast cancer, especially in women who begin smoking in their teenage years.
 And if you have breast cancer and you continue to smoke, you increase your risk of dying.
 So, please, don’t smoke.
-Stop, if you do.
+Quit smoking, if you do.

 3. Limit Alcohol

 Alcohol increases the risk for breast cancer in a dose-response fashion; which is to say, the more you drink, the more you increase your risk for breast cancer.
 Is there a level of drinking that is considered ‘safe’?
 Unfortunately, no. Even ½ glass of wine per day increases the risk for breast cancer.
 The best solution is to restrict alcohol consumption to only the occasional celebration.

 4. Trim the Fat